Frequency Dependent Polarizability for 1D Periodic Systems at Coupled Cluster with Single and Double Excitations Level

+The intermediates used in Eqs. \ref{eq:ene}-\ref{eq:t2} are reported in Eqs.
+S1-S6 of the Supporting Information (SI).
 Contrary to Ref. \citenum{GAUSS:1991wd}, we do not define a $W_{ABEF}$ intermediate because it would be an extra $N_V^4$ array to store.
 Instead, we perform the $\langle AB||EF \rangle$ contraction directly and add the last term in Eq. \ref{eq:t2}, which scales as $N_O^3N_V^3$ ($N_O=N_oN_k$, where $N_o$ is the number of occupied COs).
-The last term in the intermediate in Eq. \ref{eq:W_mnij} also has an extra factor of 2 compared to the equivalent term in Ref. \citenum{GAUSS:1991wd}, to account for the last term of the missing $W_{ABEF}$ intermediate.
+The last term in the intermediate in Eq.
+S4 also has an extra factor of 2 compared to the equivalent term in Ref. \citenum{GAUSS:1991wd}, to account for the last term of the missing $W_{ABEF}$ intermediate.

 The $\lambda$ equations are:

 \begin{widetext}

 \end{widetext}